AngangGuo/blog/content/posts/2020/Tips - Git Version Control.md

 To get to the compare view, append `/compare` to your repository's path(eg. `https://github.com/AngangGuo/blog/compare`)

+### How to pin items to your profile
+You can pin gists, your own public repositories or others' repositories if you've made contributions to your profile.

+1. In the top right corner of GitHub, click your profile photo, then click Your profile.
+2. In the "Popular repositories" or "Pinned" section, click Customize your pins.
+3. Select a combination of up to six repositories and/or gists to display.
+4. Click Save pins.

 ## Gitlab
 ### How to sync `gitlab` and `github` repository?
 See [gitlab doc][gitlab]